Pharmacovigilance: European Union

+Spain

+In Spain, pharmacovigilance is regulated by the Spanish Agency of Medicines and Medical Devices, which can suspend or withdraw the authorization of pharmaceuticals already on-market if the evidence shows that safety (or quality or efficacy) of an agent are unsatisfactory.

+Switzerland

+In Switzerland, pharmacovigilance "inspections" for clinical trials of medicinal products are conducted by the Swiss Agency for Therapeutic Products (Swissmedic).

 Pharmacoenvironmentology (Ecopharmacovigilance)

 Despite attention from the FDA and regulatory agencies of the European Union, procedures for monitoring drug concentrations and adverse effects in the environment are lacking.
 Pharmaceuticals, their metabolites, and related substances may enter the environment after patient excretion, after direct release to waste streams during manufacturing or administration, or via terrestrial deposits (e.g., from waste sludges or leachates).
 A concept combining pharmacovigilance and environmental pharmacology, intended to focus attention on this area, was introduced first as pharmacoenvironmentology in 2006 by Syed Ziaur Rahman and later as ecopharmacology with further concurrent and later terms for the same concept (ecopharmacovigilance, environmental pharmacology, ecopharmacostewardship).

 The first of these routes to the environment, elimination through living organisms subsequent to pharmacotherapy, is suggested as the principal source of environmental contamination (apart from cases where norms for treatment of manufacturing and other wastes are violated), and ecopharmacovigilance is intended to deal specifically with this impact of pharmacological agents on the environment.

 Activities of ecopharmacovigilance have been suggested to include: